Presento: Public Speaking Preparation Platform Case Study

 “Speak your mind about your next big ideas.”

-Creativity, collaboration, and communication are the cornerstones of 21st century skills that needs to be developed by students around the world.
+Creativity, collaboration, and communication are the cornerstones of 21st century skills that students across the globe need to master.
 Their ability to public speaking are more important than ever.
 Nowadays, public speaking, usually in the form of presentations, are commonplace in schools and universities.

 Business goals

-Discover business opportunities that can help students to prepare for their public speech.
+Discover business opportunities to help students prepare for public speaking

 Research goals

-Understand what kind of public speaking students do and who are they for
+Understand what kind of public speaking students do and who their audience are

 Hypotheses

-Students’ public speech will usually be done for their teachers/lecturers and fellow students.
+Students usually do public speaking for their teachers/lecturers and fellow students

-They use a slideshow maker such as PowerPoint, Google Slides, Prezi, or Canva.
+They use slideshow makers with templates such as PowerPoint, Google Slides, Prezi, or Canva

 User interview